amitchell05/100-days-of-code/log.md

 **Today's Progress**: I completed Sections 3 and 4 for next week's CoderGirl's Unit 2 class day.
 I'm working on revising my notes so I can understand concepts better.
 We also had our second meeting for the pro bono project, mapping out Trello cards.

 **Thoughts**: I'm excited and nervous about it because I'm new to collaborating outside of a class setting.
 Still, I'm determined to learn and help bring this app to life for a great cause.

+### Day 96: November 26, 2020

+**Today's Progress**: Yesterday was mainly dedicated to Thanksgiving and relaxation.
+I hope everyone had a safe holiday.
+I will keep those who have lost loved ones this year in my thoughts and prayers.
+It's painful dealing with holidays after losing a loved one.

+**Thoughts**: I did get some time to work on the non-profit app.
+I received helpful feedback from a team member.
+Now, I will need to do some research on implementing the right tests.